 Music Composers and Arrangers who work in Minnesota, Georgia, or New Jersey, make the highest salaries.

 How much do Music Composers and Arrangers make in each U.S. state?

 |District of Columbia||$77,220|

 Tools & Technologies Used by Music Composers and Arrangers

 Below is a list of the types of tools and technologies that Music Composers and Arrangers may use on a daily basis:

 Becoming a Music Composer or Arranger

-What kind of Music Composer or Arranger requirements are there?
+Learn what Music Composer or Arranger education requirements there are.

 Music Composers and Arrangers work in the following industries:

 More about our data sources and methodologies.